 History regards Paul Revere as a lone hero of the American Revolution who warned of approaching British forces.
 Applying a bit of critical thinking to this scenario should make it obvious that one man on a horse could simply not cover enough ground in one night to warn a sufficient number of revolutionary fighters.
 In fact, up to 40 other riders also set out to warn militiamen that the British were on their way.
 This historical blunder has been attributed to a poem by Henry Wadsworth Longfellow which included Revere’s name alone because it happened to be an easier name to work into his prose.

 5. Standing Tall(er)

 It’s well established in the historical record that Napoleon Bonaparte was a man of short stature.
-It has been widely reported that he stood a mere five-foot-two inches in height.
-What history seems to have forgotten was the difference between the the actual length of the French foot when compared to the English foot’s unit of measure.
+It has been widely reported that he stood a mere five-foot-two inch in height.
+What history seems to have forgotten was the difference between the actual length of the French foot when compared to the English foot’s unit of measure.
 The French foot was longer which means that Napoleon’s height was actually closer to five-foot-six inches tall by English measurement, which means his height was quite typical for the time period.

 6. More Poetic Distortions

 Lizzie Borden was accused of using an axe to murder both her parents in Fall River, Massachusetts during 1892.
-A popular poem inspired by her alleged crimes has been repeated down through the decades which reads: Lizzie Borden took an axe / And gave her mother forty whacks. / When she saw what she had done, / She gave her father forty one.
+A popular poem inspired by her alleged crimes has been repeated down through the decades which reads: Lizzie Borden took an axe / And gave her mother forty whacks. / When she saw what she had done, / She gave her father forty-one.
 According to factual accounts, Lizzie Borden was accused of striking her mother with approximately eighteen blows from an axe, while her father allegedly received about eleven.
 She was put on trial for their murders and ultimately acquitted.